olezt/Pokemongo-Live-GeoJSON/README.md

 Just started.
 Do NOT expect big yet but at least it works... :laughing:

 ### Description
-A bot scans a specific area and retuns a GeoJSON file which is then used to show pokemons on a Google map.
+Server-side (NodeJS): A bot scans a specific area and retuns a GeoJSON file full of pokemon<br>
+Client-side: An HTML page previews the found pokemons on a Google map.

 ### Requirements
 NodeJS installation https://nodejs.org/en/

-### To use - No npm module yet
+### How to use

 1. Download project and cd into folder</br>
 2. npm install pokemon-go-node-api replace openurl</br>